Chris Cornell: Depression and substance abuse

-It was a long period of coming to the realization that this way (sober) is better.
-Going through rehab, honestly, did help...it got me away from just the daily drudgery of depression and either trying to not drink or do drugs or doing them and you know, they give you such a simple message that any idiot can get and it's just over and over, but the bottom line is really, and this is the part that is scary for everyone, the individual kinda has to want it...not kinda, you have to want it and to not do that crap anymore or you will never stop and it will just kill you.
-There's nothing you can do...if your best friend has a problem and it's very serious, there's nothing you're going to be able to do about it and it was sad for me and the people around me.
+It was a long period of coming to the realization that this way [sober] is better.
+Going through rehab, honestly, did help ... it got me away from just the daily drudgery of depression and either trying to not drink or do drugs or doing them and you know, they give you such a simple message that any idiot can get and it's just over and over, but the bottom line is really, and this is the part that is scary for everyone, the individual kinda has to want it ... not kinda, you have to want it and to not do that crap anymore or you will never stop and it will just kill you.
+There's nothing you can do ... if your best friend has a problem and it's very serious, there's nothing you're going to be able to do about it and it was sad for me and the people around me.
 Sad for me when friends of mine died because of it.

-In a 2011 interview, Cornell said the major change when Soundgarden re-formed was a lack of alcohol: "The biggest difference I noticed...and we haven't even really talked about it: there are no bottles of Jack Daniel's around or beers.
-And we never talked about it...it's just not there."
+In a 2011 interview, Cornell said the major change when Soundgarden re-formed was a lack of alcohol: "The biggest difference I noticed. .. and we haven't even really talked about it: there are no bottles of Jack Daniel's around or beers.
+And we never talked about it ... it's just not there."
+In September 2015, Cornell started taking lorazepam under a doctor's prescription to treat anxiety.